amirnasri/Spark_movie_recommender/README.md

 The repository contains two main directories `python` and `web`. `python` directory contains scripts for launching and preparing the AWS cluster, as well as the Spark driver program. `web` directory contains Django files for the web application.

+The following is a description of the main scripts in these folders.

+### `python/spark.py`
+fdfd